IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/compiling-plutus-tx.md

 myPlutusTxCodeCompiled = plc (Proxy @"location info") myPlutusTxCode
 ```

+Here you can manually provide the location info to be included in error messages, but it's not essential, especially if `plc` is only called once in the module, since there won't be any confusion about which `plc` is causing the issue if the module fails to compile.

 The `-fplugin` flag must be used on every module that invokes `plc`.